ShenzhenYAO/sas_make_docx_xlsx/README.md

 Third, the SAS method of adding an xml file into a docx has problems.
 It just cannot make it right (perhaps adding unidentifiable strange characters when reading data into a zip).

-In summary, this project shows that manupilate a docx file by SAS is possible but not recommended.
+In summary, this project shows that manupilating a docx file by SAS is possible but not recommended.
 A better way is to use the JavaScript tool in the project __sas_egp_v8tov7__.
 That project is initially for converting SAS Enterprise Guide Project (egp) files from v8 to v7.
 However, it as well provides a way to read comments (for description of research steps) from a SAS code file, and save as research steps into a docx file.